 Also, another cruise tip for you.
 If you arrive early at the port, you may get to embark your cruise ship around 11 am.
 Your suitcase, however, won’t be delivered to your cabin until much later in the same afternoon.
 If you want to enjoy the sun on the lido deck, having your swimwear and related accessories in your carry-on will get you to the pool – and to those frozen cocktails – faster.

-This spring I was offered a CabinZero Classic 44l cabin backpack to review and as I was heading to Finland I welcomed the opportunity.
+In the spring of 2017 I was offered a CabinZero Classic 44l cabin backpack to review and as I was heading to Finland I welcomed the opportunity.
 I always have a bundle of souvenirs to take with me from Scotland and I always struggle for space.
-Similarly, coming back to home I find my Samsonite bursting with local delicacies to bring back with me.
+Similarly, coming back home I find my Samsonite bursting with local delicacies.

 Reason 1) Comfort of use